MicrosoftDocs/azure-stack-docs/azure-stack/operator/site-recovery-deploy-target.md

 This article describes the actions that are required to complete the installation of the target environment.

 > [!IMPORTANT]
-> Azure Site Recovery on Azure Stack Hub requires Azure Stack Hub 2301 update build number to be at least 1.2301.2.58.
+> Azure Site Recovery on Azure Stack Hub requires the Azure Stack Hub 2301 update build number to be at least 1.2301.2.58.

 ## Prerequisites